DNA-binding protein: Detection methods

 There are many in vitro and in vivo techniques which are useful in detecting DNA-Protein Interactions.
 The following lists some methods currently in use: Electrophoretic mobility shift assay (EMSA) is a widespread qualitative technique to study protein–DNA interactions of known DNA binding proteins.
 DNA-Protein-Interaction - Enzyme-Linked ImmunoSorbant Assay (DPI-ELISA) allows the qualitative and quantitative analysis of DNA-binding preferences of known proteins in vitro.
 This technique allows the analysis of protein complexes that bind to DNA (DPI-Recruitment-ELISA) or is suited for automated screening of several nucleotide probes due to its standard ELISA plate formate.
 DNase footprinting assay can be used to identify the specific sites of binding of a protein to DNA at basepair resolution.
 Chromatin immunoprecipitation is used to identify the in vivo DNA target regions of a known transcription factor.
 This technique when combined with high throughput sequencing is known as ChIP-Seq and when combined with microarrays it is known as ChIP-chip.
 Yeast one-hybrid System (Y1H) is used to identify which protein binds to a particular DNA fragment.
 Bacterial one-hybrid system (B1H) is used to identify which protein binds to a particular DNA fragment.
 Structure determination using X-ray crystallography has been used to give a highly detailed atomic view of protein–DNA interactions.

-Besides these methods, other techniques such as SELEX, PBM (protein binding microarrays), DNA microarray screens, DamID, FAIRE or more recently DAP-seq are used in the laboratory to investigate DNA-protein interaction in vivo and in vitro.
+Besides these methods, other techniques such as SELEX, PBM (protein binding microarrays), DNA microarray screens, DamID, FAIRE or more recently DAP-seq (DNA affinity purification sequencing) are used in the laboratory to investigate DNA-protein interaction in vivo and in vitro.